Getting Started with Cockpit

 $ sudo semanage port -m -t websm_port_t -p tcp 9898

-To make the changes take effect, run the following commands:
+In order for the changes to take effect, run the following commands:

 $ sudo systemctl daemon-reload $ sudo systemctl restart cockpit.socket